freshfrogs/freshfrogs.github.io/wiki/index.md

 - There are EIGHT **Base Frog Type** variantions within the collection.
 They are the most common!

+    - These common Frog types are green with different patterns.

 - There are NINE **Colored Frog Type** variantions within the collection.
 They are rare!

+    - These colorful Frog types are harder to come by, the rarest being the Golden Tree Frog!

 - There are FIVE **Special Frog Types** within the collection!
 They are the very rare!

+    - The rarest being the "peace" frog; a blue Frog holding the victory sign, less than 0.25% of the collection have this attribute!

 - There are EIGHT Frog types that *can* hold an extremely rare **"Natural" Trait.** These are the most rare!